AKSH-NAIK/CricketCraze/README.md

 ---

 ## 🚀 How to Play
-1. Open the live demo: [https://aksh-naik.github.io/CricketCraze/](https://aksh-naik.github.io/CricketCraze/)
+1. Open the live demo: [Play CricketCraze](https://aksh-naik.github.io/CricketCraze/)
 2. Click **Start** to begin the quiz.
 3. Choose your answer for each question.
 4. See your score at the end — then try again to beat your high score!